okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ## What is Okteto?

-Okteto is a tool used to develop and accelerate the development workflow of the Kubernetes application.
+Okteto is a tool used to develop and accelerate the development workflow of Kubernetes applications.

 ## Initial Setup